skycoin/skybian/README.md

 The Skybian orange pi prime image, when booted, checks for any machine on the network at the xxx.xxx.xxx.2 ip address of the current subnet; i.e. 192.168.0.2 [skymanager.sh](/skymanager.sh).

-If nothing is on that ip address, a static IP is set to that address via systemd-networkd.
-A hypervisor configuration is created and skywire.service is started via systemd by the skywire-autoconfig script.
+#### _If nothing is on that ip address;_
+* a static IP is set to that address via systemd-networkd.
+* A hypervisor configuration is created by the skywire-autoconfig script.
+* skywire.service is started (by skywire-autoconfig)
+* srvpk.service is started ; which is an http endpoint for querying the hypervisor's public key

-If a machine is on that ip address, the rpc server of the visor running at the .2 ip address of the current subnet is queried for its public key; the public key is then used to create a visor config with that public key as the remote hypervisor and the skywie-visor systemd service is started by the same skywire-autoconfig script.
+#### _If a machine is on that ip address;_
+* the hypervisor running at the .2 ip address of the current subnet is queried for its public key
+* the public key is used to create a visor config with that public key as the remote hypervisor
+* the skywie-visor systemd service is started by the same skywire-autoconfig script.

 If no configuration was generated, it is attempted again on reboot.